Georgia Police Radio Encryption: Atlanta, Augusta, Macon & Statewide Status

 State Patrol completes statewide encryption.
 Highway coverage and state-level law enforcement operations across Georgia go dark.

-Atlanta PD completes full encryption following 2020 protests.
-Fulton County Sheriff follows.
-The state capital and its core county go dark simultaneously.
+Atlanta PD completes full encryption in the wake of 2020 protests.
+Fulton County Sheriff encrypts the same year.

-The Atlanta Journal-Constitution, WSB-TV, and other Atlanta media have adapted to encryption since 2021.
-Breaking news coverage in metro Atlanta now relies on official notifications rather than real-time scanner monitoring.
+The Atlanta Journal-Constitution, WSB-TV, and other Atlanta outlets have operated without scanner access since 2021.
+Breaking news in metro Atlanta now depends on official notifications, which arrive on police timelines rather than the public's.

 Rural Georgia

-Georgia's General Assembly under the Gold Dome could establish transparency standards.
-Contact your state representative and senator to support legislation requiring public access provisions for police communications.
+The Georgia General Assembly could set baseline transparency requirements for police radio.
+Contact your state representative and senator to support legislation requiring public hearings or public access provisions before agencies encrypt.